ishaankejriwal/responsible-ai-content/responsible-ai-content/sepsis-risk-prediction/te.rst

     computed via the equation: Precision = TP / (TP + FP) where TP is the True positives (i.e. the examples correctly labeled as positive) and FP is the False positive examples (i.e. the examples incorrectly labeled as positive).
+Retrospective cohort studies: recommended PPV at Sensitivity = 0.9
-  - Rationale: Measure of accuracy for a positive result (proportion of true positives for all positive predictions), useful when false positives are costly or undesireable.
+  - Rationale: calculate metrics with respect to: ED attending diagnoses; internal criteria from ACCM guidelines; ICU admission meeting Goldstein sepsis criteria.
+Measure of accuracy for a positive result (proportion of true positives for all positive predictions), useful when false positives are costly or undesireable.
 Valuable in datasets with strong class imbalance, where positive cases are rare (medical